chad83/retro/README.md

 From the CLI of the Docker container running the server, run:
 - `php artisan migrate`
 - then run `php artisan db:seed`
+- If you need to rollback the last migration, run `php artisan migrate:rollback`

 ## Links